artemkv/artemkv.github.io/distributed.md

 ## Reliable delivery

-- Implementation: Alice sends and re-sends the message until Bob sends an ack.
-Once Alice receives an ack, she considers the message delivered
+- Implementation: Alice sends and re-sends the message until Bob sends an `ack`.
+Once Alice receives an `ack`, she considers the message delivered
 - Problem: Bob's acks can get lost, so Bob can receive the same message more than once
 - That is why reliable delivery is sometimes called "at least once delivery"
 - Duplicate messages are not the problem per se, it really depends on the meaning of the message